-Even if your treatment ends, your doctors will still want to watch you closely.
-It is very important to go to all of your follow-up appointments.
-During these visits, your doctors will ask questions about any problems you are having and may do exams and order lab tests or x-rays and scans to look for signs of cancer or treatment side effects.
-Almost any cancer treatment can have side effects.
-Some may last for a few weeks to months, but others can last the rest of your life.
-This is the time for you to talk to your cancer care team about any changes or problems you’ve noticed and any questions or concerns you have.
+During and after treatment, it’s very important to go to all your follow-up appointments.
+During these visits, your doctors will ask about symptoms, examine you, and order blood tests or imaging studies such as CT scans or x-rays.
+Follow-up is needed to see if the cancer has come back, if more treatment is needed, and to check for any side effects.
+This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

-It is important to keep health insurance.
-Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.
+Even after treatment, it’s very important to keep health insurance.
+Tests and doctor visits cost a lot, and even though no one wants to think about their cancer coming back, this could happen.

-At some point after your cancer diagnosis and treatment, you may find yourself seeing a new doctor who does not know anything about your medical history.
-It is important that you be able to give your new doctor the details of your diagnosis and treatment.
-Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
-Make sure you have this information handy:
+At some point after your cancer treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
+It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
+Learn more in Keeping Copies of Important Medical Records.